mooch443/trex/docs/run.rst

 ..
 NOTE::

-	Explicitly discouraging this specific kind of problem-solving is motivated by the results of informal (but extensive) user-studies conducted in the last three years.
+	Explicitly discouraging this specific kind of problem-solving is motivated by the results of informal (but extensive) user-studies conducted in the last four years.

 Parameters are either changed directly as part of the command-line (using ``-PARAMETER VALUE``), in settings files or from within the graphical user interface (or magically).
-Settings files are called [VIDEONAME].settings, and located either in the same folder as the video, or in the output folder (set using ``-d /folder/path``, or ``~/Videos`` by default).
+Settings files are called [VIDEONAME].settings, and located either in the same folder as the video, or in the output folder (``~/Videos`` by default, or set using the command-line option ``-d /folder/path``).
 These settings files are automatically loaded along with the video.
+Settings that were changed by command-line parameters can be saved by pressing ``menu -> save config``.

 Command-line parameters always override settings files.
-They can be generated automatically by opening |trex|, changing parameters and pressing ``menu -> save config``.

 Running TGrabs
 --------------